 A bear market can be a scary thing.
 The name alone makes it sound like you’re going to get mauled to death, and indeed a full-fledged bear market can be emotionally stressful and financially damaging.

 Although it’s impossible to predict the future, certain indications make it more likely that a bear market is around the corner.
 If you see a large number of these warning signs flashing red, it can be a good time to take a look at your portfolio and reduce your risk.

-So that you don’t fall victim to a bear market, be aware of the more common precursors to a stock market meltdown and learn what steps you might take to avoid some of the damage.
+To help you avoid falling victim to a bear market, be aware of some common precursors to a stock market meltdown and learn what steps you might take to avoid some of the damage.

 Declining Corporate Earnings

 One of the many stock market axioms is that you shouldn’t “fight the Fed.”
-This means that when the Fed is being accommodative to the market by providing liquidity and low interest rates, you should invest expecting the market to gain, as has been historically wise.
+This means that when the Fed is being accommodative to the market by providing liquidity and low interest rates, you should invest expecting the market to gain, as has been the case historically.
 On the contrary, when the Fed is tightening monetary policy, making money less available to the economy, you should prepare for some setbacks in the market.
-If the Fed begins to tighten interest rates again or indicates that it is shifting toward tighter monetary policy, market sentiment could shift in a bearish direction.

 Declining Auto Sales